 Assets and liabilities presented in this report have been valued in accordance with EBS valuation principles.
-The Company's financial statements are prepared in accordance with Generally Accepted Accounting Principles ("GAAP") in UK and the Republic of Ireland.
+The Company's financial statements are prepared in accordance with Generally Accepted Accounting Principles ("GAAP") in the United Kingdom and Republic of Ireland.
 There are no material differences between valuation principles used under the EBS and GAAP frameworks.

 Further details of the Company's valuation provisions are provided in section D.